linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Estimating revenue growth rates for a young firm in a new business may seem like an exercise in futility.
 While it is difficult to do, there are ways in which you can make the process tractable.

 One way is to work backward by first considering the share of the overall market that you expect your firm to have once it matures, and then determining the growth rate you would need to arrive at this market share.
-For instance, assume that you are analyzing an online toy retailer with  $100 million in revenues currently.
-Assume also that the entire toy retail market had revenues of$ 70 billion last year.
+For instance, assume that you are analyzing an online toy retailer with  \$100 million in revenues currently.
+Assume also that the entire toy retail market had revenues of\$ 70 billion last year.
 Assuming a 3 percent growth rate in overall toy market over the next 10 years and a market share of 5 percent for your firm in year 10, you would arrive at expected revenues of 4.703 billion for the firm in 10 years, and a compounded revenue growth rate of 46.98\%.

-Expected revenues in 10 years = $70 billion × 1.03 $^{10}$  × .05 = $4.703 billion Expected compounded growth rate over next 10 years = (4,703/100) $^{1/10}$  - 1 = 0.4698 or 46.98\%
+Expected revenues in 10 years = \$70 billion × 1.03 $^{10}$  × .05 = \$4.703 billion Expected compounded growth rate over next 10 years = (4,703/100) $^{1/10}$  - 1 = 0.4698 or 46.98\%

 Another approach is to forecast the expected growth rate in revenues over the next three to five years based on past growth rates.
 Once you estimate revenues in year 3 or 5, you can then forecast a growth rate based on the rate at which companies with similar revenues grow currently.
-For instance, assume that the online toy retailer had revenue growth of 200 percent last year (revenues went from  $33 million to$ 100 million).
-You could forecast growth rates of 120 percent, 100 percent, 80 percent, and 60 percent for the next four years, leading to revenues of $1.267 billion in four years.
-You could then look at the average growth rate posted by retail firms with revenues between $1 billion and 1.5 billion last year and use that as the growth rate commencing in year 5.
+For instance, assume that the online toy retailer had revenue growth of 200 percent last year (revenues went from  \$33 million to\$ 100 million).
+You could forecast growth rates of 120 percent, 100 percent, 80 percent, and 60 percent for the next four years, leading to revenues of \$1.267 billion in four years.
+You could then look at the average growth rate posted by retail firms with revenues between \$1 billion and 1.5 billion last year and use that as the growth rate commencing in year 5.

 Sales-to-Capital Ratio High revenue growth is a desirable objective, especially when accompanied by positive operating margins in future years.
 Firms do, however, have to invest to generate both revenue growth and positive operating margins in future years.
 This investment can take traditional forms (plant and equipment) but it should also include acquisitions of other firms, partnerships, investments in distribution and marketing capabilities, and research and development.

 To link revenue growth with reinvestment needs, we look at the revenue generated by each dollar of capital that we invest.
 This ratio, called the sales-to-capital ratio, allows us to estimate how much additional investment the firm has to make to generate the projected revenue growth.
 This investment can be in internal projects, acquisitions, or working capital.
 To estimate the reinvestment needs in any year then, you divide the revenue growth that you have projected (in dollar terms) by the sales-to-capital ratio.
-Thus, if you expect revenues to grow by  $1 billion and you use a sales-to-capital ratio of 2.5, you would estimate a reinvestment need for this firm of$ 400 million (1 billion/2.5).
+Thus, if you expect revenues to grow by  \$1 billion and you use a sales-to-capital ratio of 2.5, you would estimate a reinvestment need for this firm of\$ 400 million (1 billion/2.5).
 Lower sales-to-capital ratios increase reinvestment needs (and reduce cash flows) whereas higher sales-to-capital ratios decrease reinvestment needs (and increase cash flows).

 To estimate the sales-to-capital ratio, you should look at both a firm's past and the business it operates in.
 To measure this ratio for a firm, you divide changes in revenue each year by the reinvestment made that year.
 You should also look at the average ratio of sales to book capital invested in the business in which the firm operates.

 Linking operating margins to reinvestment needs is much more difficult to do, since a firm's capacity to earn operating income and sustain high returns comes from the competitive advantages that it acquires, partly through internal investment and partly through acquisitions.
 Firms that adopt a two-track strategy in investing, where one track focuses on generating higher revenues and the other on building up competitive strengths, should have higher operating margins and values than firms that concentrate on only revenue growth.

 Imputed Return on Capital One of the dangers that you face when using a sales-to-capital ratio to generate reinvestment needs is that you might underestimate or overestimate your reinvestment needs.
 You can keep tabs on whether this is happening and correct it when it does by also estimating the after-tax return on capital of the firm each year through the analysis.
 To estimate the return on capital in a future year, you divide the estimated after-tax operating income in that year by the total capital invested in that firm in that year.
 The former number comes from your estimates of revenue growth and operating margins, while the latter can be estimated by aggregating the reinvestment made by the firm all the way through the future year.
-For instance, a firm that has  $500 million in capital invested today and is assumed to reinvest$ 300 million next year and $400 million the year after will have capital invested of $1.2 billion at the end of the second year.
+For instance, a firm that has  \$500 million in capital invested today and is assumed to reinvest\$ 300 million next year and \$400 million the year after will have capital invested of \$1.2 billion at the end of the second year.

 For firms losing money today, the return on capital will be a negative number when the estimation begins but improve as margins improve.
 If you reinvest too little, the return on capital in the later years will be too high, while if you don't reinvest enough, it will be too low.
 Too low or high relative to what, you ask?
 There are two comparisons that are worth making.
 The first is to the average return on capital for mature firms in the business in which your firm operates—mature automobile companies in the case of Tesla Motors.
 The second is to the firm's own cost of capital.
 A projected return on capital of 40 percent for a firm with a cost of capital of 10 percent in a sector where returns on capital hover around 15 percent is an indicator that the firm is investing too little for the projected revenue growth and operating margins.
 Decreasing the sales-to-capital ratio until the return on capital converges on 15 percent would be prudent.